fcathala/Backup101/docs/README.md

 ## First Installation

 From the [GitHub repository](https://github.com/fcathala/backup101) click on the green button "Code" and download the whole package.
 Chose which directory you should use (Mac or PC).
 This folder is the one containing backup101 and must be copied within your project folder.
-I do rename it to backup but you are not obliged to do so.
+I usually rename it to "*backup*" but you are not obliged to do so.

 ## Project Configuration